The Best Local Co-Op Games for the PC

 Most local co-op games need controllers to play.
 As you can imagine, jamming four friends together on the same keyboard and mouse isn’t an ideal way to play.
 Many of the titles we're writing about work best with a controller, so prepare for that.

-We put together a list of our favorite 20 local co-op games we play on Shadow.
+We put together a list of our favorite 20 local co-op games we play.
 Some of these local games you may have heard before and others will certainly be hidden gems you can share with your friends.

 Co-op games Glossary: